winstring/AlphaFactorX/README.md

 ## 2. Installation

-Clone this project into local workspace and keep the file structrue as it is.
+Clone or download this project into local workspace and keep the file structrue as it is.

 ## 3. Factor development